 - Medically necessary dental implants for Flexible Spending Accounts have a more lenient standard: you lost teeth due to injury or periodontal disease, and the replacement teeth are needed for your health and well-being.

-In other words, just because your medical or dental insurance company rejected your claim does not mean that your FSA administrator will, too.
+In other words, just because your medical or dental insurance company rejected your claim does not mean your FSA administrator will, too.
 They all follow different rules.

 Cosmetic Procedures